gamma-opt/oip-notes/course/part2/3-constrained_optimisation-linear.md

 & x_1,x_2\in \integers_+.
 ```

+%TODO: add a plot of this problem, showing the "dotted" feasible region.
+We ccould also show where the LP relaxation solution is and show how it differs from rounding.

 If we ignore the integrality constraint and apply the simplex method, we obtain an optimum $(x_1,x_2)=(\frac{20}{7},3)$ for an objective value of $\frac{59}{7}$.
 This is clearly not a feasible solution to our original problem, $x_1$ is not an integer.
 Even so, this result provides an upper-bound for the solution we are looking for, as restoring the integrality will make this problem more constrained, and thus the optimal value can only go down (when maximizing).